Pension need-to-knows

 It's where you give up some of your monthly earnings and your employer puts it towards something else – in this case, pension contributions.

-One thing to take into consideration with salary sacrifice is that, as the name suggests, you are deemed to have a salary.
+One thing to take into consideration with salary sacrifice is that, as the name suggests, you now have a lower salary.
 This can have knock-on effects: it could reduce your earnings so that you'd no longer qualify for statutory maternity pay, for example.

 It could also affect mortgage applications and other benefits, such as jobseeker's allowance and employment and support allowance.